Scotland is known around the world for its craft beers, so when in Orkney it was time to sip the Dark Island!

 The highlight of any brewery tour is ultimately the tasting and sampling, and Orkney brewery had some cute child-friendly touches here.
 The guide served me first as he noticed I’d been wrangling a small person around the facility, which was a thoughtful gesture.
 Each visitor chooses three small glasses of beer to try.
 With titles like Skullsplitter, Orkney Gold and Corncrake, I opted for the paler beers such as Northern Light.
 The tots, not left out, were given three different types of squash to try, complete with straws.
 They were delighted.
 It takes my kids about three nanoseconds to down a glass of juice so thankfully there was a box of toys in the corner of the Tasting Hall, so they could play whilst I drank my beer in a more civilised fashion.
 Once done we browsed the gift shop and then went outdoors to take photos of the exterior of the building – I love the look of breweries and distilleries from the outside, the pergoda chimneys, old barrels and branding.

 We probably spent 2.5 hours at Orkney Brewery.
 Whilst the tour itself didn’t engage them, the fancy dress, activity book, copious amounts of squash and a box of toys worked really well.
 And to be honest I was pleased that they could accompany me at all.

 Prices are here, and Under 5s are free.

-OUR STORY – We sailed from Aberdeen to Kirkwall with Northlink Ferries taking our car with us.
+For a full guide of what to do in Orkney with kids, click here.
+We sailed from Aberdeen to Kirkwall with Northlink Ferries taking our car with us.
 We stayed at the Ayre Hotel Apartments, Kirkwall which offer self-catering facilities.
 Orkney Brewery is a straightforward 30 minute drive from Kirkwall.